ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-ttkatta/writing/proposals/show_proposal_one.md

 ## 📝 Show Objectives

-TODO: Provide a list of of at least three objectives for the podcast episode.

 - **Objective One**: Help students make a decision if they are on the verge of picking the major.
 - **Objective Two**: Bring more awareness to the major to students.
 - **Objective Three**: Inform students of what the major entails.

 ## 📚 Sample Questions

-TODO: Provide a list of of at least three sample questions that the host will ask the guest.

-TODO: Provide a justification for why asking this question will achieve one of the stated objectives for the podcast episode.

 - **Question One**: What compelled you to choose biochemistry as a major over all of the other pre-med majors that are available?
 - **Question Two**: How much course work do you have weekly as a biochem major?